 Before such a decision could be made, the candidate would need to provide to the Chair of Promotions Panel a copy of the offer letter from the relevant institution, confirming details of the appointment.

 The process by which the application would be dealt with would reflect that of the regular promotions process.
 The candidate, Head of Department and Dean would need to provide information as set out above.
 The requisite number of referees would need to be selected, and references obtained, by the relevant Promotions Panel.

 While the School would consider the application for promotion as quickly as possible, no guarantee could be made as to how long this process would take.

-16. Where an applicant believes such breach has occurred, he/she may make a written representation to the Vice-Chair of Governing Body, outlining exactly why he/she believes a material breach of the promotions procedures has occurred.
+- Where an applicant believes such breach has occurred, he/she may make a written representation to the Vice-Chair of Board of Trustees, outlining exactly why he/she believes a material breach of the promotions procedures has occurred.
 This appeal must be made within 28 days of the applicant being informed of the decision of the School Promotions Panel.

-17. The Vice-Chair of Governing Body, in consultation with the Clerk to the Governing Body, will determine whether there is prima facie evidence of a material breach of the procedures.
+- The Vice-Chair of Board of Trustees, in consultation with the Clerk to the Board of Trustees, will determine whether there is prima facie evidence of a material breach of the procedures.
 If prima facie evidence is found, an Appeal Panel will be set up.
 This panel will be made up of three Professors of the School, none of whom will have been a member of the School or Faculty Promotions Panels that originally considered the application.
 One of these Professors will be appointed as Chair of the panel.

 - The panel will consider a written submission from the applicant, giving full details of the reason for the appeal, and will call for any other evidence it feels necessary.
 The panel is not empowered to vary the decision of the Promotions Panel.
 However, if the panel finds that there has been a material breach of the procedures, it is within its power to ask the Promotions Panel to consider the application for promotion again.